111° Mt. Pumori Special Green Tea – USDA Certified Organic

 These Deep Green beautifully twisted leaves with a camouflage of small bright green spots might remind one of sweet buttered corn when smelled dry.
 When Steeped perfectly, the liquor might look subtly golden green producing a thick and brothy texture when tasted along with a subtle sweet undertone.
 Finishes Slightly dry with a lingering sweetness and a body sensation that leaves you Energized with a clear mind.

-Methods to Brew Tea
+Methods To Brew Loose Leaf Tea

 We believe that your tea experience should be completely personal.
 Individual taste buds are unique and there is no right or wrong way to brew tea.
 Therefore we encourage tea lovers to not necessarily bind to traditional methods but let their experience, and discovery guide them.
 After all, that is where the joy of drinking tea lies.
 You should try different amounts of tea, steeping time, and water temperature to find the perfect taste you’ll fall in love with.